 How to shift gears on a mountain bike

-Let’s take a look at how to shift gears on a mountain bike.
-Mountain bikes typically have between 9 and 12 gears, and they’re usually controlled with triggers or levers mounted on the handlebars.
-We go into more detail if this next article here.
+Here’s a guide, on how to change gears on a mountain bike.
+Mountain bikes typically come with 9 to 12 gears controlled by triggers or levers on the handlebars.
+For information check out the upcoming article.